 5) Have the toothbrush part overlapping the gums when brushing to ensure the gum line is cleaned - this is essential

 It is essential that you do not rinse your mouth after brushing.
 This removes the toothpaste which is beneficial in strengthening your teeth and preventing decay.
 Therefore I recommend using a mouthwash that contains fluoride (but no alcohol), to rinse and spit for 60 seconds at a different point in the day, for example after lunch.
 Following brushing you should spit out excess toothpaste, but do not rinse with water or mouthwash at this time.
+Provided you are over 8 years old and do not already take other fluoride supplements, most people are safe to use a 225ppm fluoride mouthwash (0.05% NaF) such as Colgate fluoriguard, however it is always sensible to double check with your dentist to make sure your routine is right for you!
+More specific detailed advice can be found on the Department of Health website in their Toolkit for Prevention document.

 I recommend using a toothpaste containing 1,450ppm fluoride.
 It should say this on the back.
 This is safe for children over 3 years old to use, as long as they only use a small smear, advancing to a pea size once they are over 7 years old.
 Below age 3 your child should be using a toothpaste with 1,000ppm fluoride, unless your dentist advises a different concentration.
 It is essential the toothpaste is not swallowed and is spat out after brushing.
 Children who are at high risk of developing decay may be given a stronger toothpaste or be prescribed fluoride mouthrinses or drops, for example.